magdaU/playwright-java-dulux-uk/README.md

 no JUnit → tests won’t run
 no AssertJ → tests become less readable and harder to maintain no Playwright → no UI/E2E tests at all

+👉Future Improvements

+TO DO:
+-avoid repeating the code, methods like tearDown, setupMobile/Desktop, createSetup are repeated in both test classes and contain the same logic
+- as for page object classes - it is good practice for them not to contain assertions, there is a test for that, or a higher layer
+- It would also be nice to use the Page Object Pattern and inheritance by extending Page classes no AssertJ → test